Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 ### Home
 - Checked if the intro animation works as desired.
-- Check if the intro animation only happens on screens larger than 992 pixels.
 - Checked if the register buttons redirect to the registration page.
-- Checked if the register only appears on large screens.
+- Checked if the register on the navigation bar only appears on large screens.

 ### Pricing
 - Checked if the animation works as desired when loading the page.
 - Checked if plans are adding to the cart by clicking on a pricing card.
-- Checked if adding a plan to the cart the user is registered to the cart.
+- Checked if adding a plan to the cart the user is redirect to the cart.
 - Checked if the user tries to add more than one plan to the cart an error message is displayed.
 - Checked if the user is not logged an error message saying they must be logged in is displayed.
+- Checked if the user tries to add a new plan when there is an active plan an error message will be displayed
-- Checked if tabs work as desired.
+- Checked if the tabs work as desired.
 - Checked if the edit plan button only appears for the superuser.
 - Verified if after editing a plan the changes are saved.
 - Checked if the delete modal show up and the delete button is clicked.